-Tiger Woods completed a memorable—and winning—return to golf in 2018, and it was equally successful off the course too, as his net worth rose to $800 million.
+Tiger Woods completed a memorable—and winning—return to golf in 2018, and it was equally successful off the course too, and therefore Tiger Woods’ net worth rose to $800 million.

 Former world number one Woods’ return to competitive golf after almost four years of troublesome injuries and off-course personal problems was capped when he won the Tour Championship in September.